-Despite Cerro Moro's relatively long distance from the nearest community (~100 kilometres), Cerro Moro maintains an active community relations program, focused on strong engagement with the local community and invests in a wide range of cultural, social, and economic programs.
-For the past year, Cerro Moro has been quantitatively measuring its social licence to operate ("SLO") with the support of a tool developed by the Commonwealth Scientific and Industrial Research Organization of Australia.
-For the past four quarters, the data has demonstrated a consistent measure of a "moderate to high" social licence at the site.
+Despite the relatively long distance between the mine and the nearest community (~100 kilometres), Cerro Moro maintains an active community relations program.
+Focusing on strong engagement with the local community, Cerro Moro invests in a wide range of cultural, social, and economic programs.
+For the past year, Cerro Moro has been quantitatively measuring its SLO with the support of the SLO Index, a tool developed by the Commonwealth Scientific and Industrial Research Organization of Australia (CSIRO).
+The SLO Index provides direct performance feedback on the quality and quantity of engagement, perception of impacts versus benefits, and an indication of how communities perceive Yamana's management of jobs, local procurement, operational impacts, and environmental concerns.